Table of Contents

 Reporting Digital Security Issues for Student Digital Safety

-Parents should document and report any online harassment, predator interactions, phishing attempts, or cyberbullying incidents to school IT teams, social media platforms, or the UAE Cyber Security Council based on severity.
+Parents should document and report any online harassment, predator interactions, phishing attempts, signs of cyberbullying, or other cyberbullying incidents to school IT teams, social media platforms, or the UAE Cyber Security Council based on severity

 Integrating Digital Literacy in UAE Schools for Student Digital Safety